radioactive1337/api-testing/README.md

 allure serve allurereport
 ~~~

-Also, you can create docker image and run it (with pre-installed docker ofc C:)
+Also, you can create docker image and run it

 ~~~bash
 docker build -t <your_image_name> .